orff1989/ex1OOP/README.md

 2.
 		_**The algorithm:**_

-		a.
-The algorithm will check the next call, and send to there an elevator that will get to the source floor in time with consideration the next calls.
+		a. the algorithm will allocate the first elevator to the first call.

-		b.After sending the elevator, the algorithm will check the next calls and plan the path of the elevator.
+		b. we will calculate what time the elevator will reach to its destination.

-		c.If the next call is on the way of the moving elevator and at the same direction, the elevator will stop at this floor and continue to move. else, the algorithm will calculte what elevator will get faster to the new floor and count the direction of the elevator.
+		c. the algorithm will calculate the time it will reach to the source floor of every call with consideration of the cuuret position of the elevator, and the end time of the elevator's last call.

-		d.
-If the algorithm will recognize that will be load from some area it will send there elevators.
+		d. if the elevator will get in time for the next call, we will assign this elevator to the new call. and if it will not reach in time,  we will check every elevator and assign the elevator that will reach faster.